Blueberry Cookies

 Please see the recipe card below for the complete recipe, including measurements and baking time!

 STEP ONE: Add the blueberries, sugar, lemon juice, vanilla and cornstarch to a medium pot.
-Cook over medium-low heat for 20-22 minutes until very thick.
-Half way through, smush some of the blueberries with the back of a wooden spoon.
+Cook over medium-low heat for 30-40 minutes until the blueberries are very thick and measure out to 1/2 cup (120 ml).
+About 15 minutes in, smush some of the blueberries with the back of a wooden spoon.
 Remove from the heat and allow to completely cool.

 STEP TWO: In a large bowl, whisk together the flour, baking powder and salt.
 Then set aside the flour mixture.